jxz12/EcoBuilder/README.md

-DO THIS NOW:
-(CV) ecobuilder lol
-ask for apple developer

 ECOBUILDER:
-fix trophic constraints
+write a cover letter
-make SGD a coroutine for webgl add imperial logo with permission
+add imperial logo with permission

 # LEVELS
-research TUTORIAL!!! (give option to skip tutorial by performing some action) some final bosses unlock all research levels after tutorial passed
+research TUTORIAL!!! (give option to skip tutorial by performing some action) some final bosses fix superfocus small nodes unlock all research levels after its tutorial is passed fix batching of level sprites in menu

 # TESTS
-to test layout, add specific nodes and links and make sure stress is lower than a certain amount but also automated random graphs to test for no NaN

 make sure web_gl is same as not web_gl (conditional compiles) test server going down and up and down

-use reflection to smell the smellylisteners check all levels to see if their parent variant is base, and if their flavour texts are not 'TODO'
+use reflection to smell the smellylisteners check all levels to see if their parent variant is base, and if their flavour texts are not 'TODO' and star scores are not 0

 # Research world
 verify high scores by checking matrices

 # Other
-fix superfocus small nodes?
 make health go blue if above a super threshold (will need another fill sprite) release game with australian fires as angle? experiments to see how the score changes over time